moineco/human_geography/README.md

-# Lecture Notes on Human Geography with R
+# Lecture Notes on Human Geography